oberien/das-protokoll/README.md

     - assuming the server status report contains no headers or anything else protocol is bounded by: `space(x) < MTU`
     - thus: `ceil(log2(x) / 7) < MTU` ; `x < 2 ^ (MTU * 7)`
     - where `x` is the RLE integer that counts the number of existing chunks at the start of the file
-    - assuming a worst case chunksize of 1 byte, this means that we need an MTU of at least 10 bytes to support all 64-bit file sizes (16 EiB).
+    - assuming a worst case chunksize of 1 byte, this means that we need an MTU of at least 10 bytes (plus overhead from headers etc) to support all 64-bit file sizes (16 EiB).
 * MTU Probing
 * MTU must have a size of least `max(10, maxlength of file path + length of chunk-index-field)`
 * Foreslashes inside filenames must be escaped to differentiate them from folders